maldoinc/wireup/docs/pages/benchmarks.md

 services, the test focuses on how fast the library can resolve and inject dependencies without the results being hidden by application logic.

-Testing is done within a FastAPI + Uvicorn environment to measure performance in a realistic web-based environment Notably, this also allows for the inclusion of `fastapi.Depends` in the comparison, as it is the most popular choice by virtue of being the FastAPI default.
+Testing is done within a FastAPI + Uvicorn environment to measure performance in a realistic web-based environment.
+Notably, this also allows for the inclusion of `fastapi.Depends` in the comparison, as it is the most popular choice by virtue of being the FastAPI default.

-This setup tests also the overall dependency injection package of each library which includes container resolution, scoping, injecting into functions/route handlers as well as framework integration rather than a microbenchmark where you repeatedly resolve dependencies from the raw container instance in a tight loop This benchmark intentionally uses non-trivial singleton/scoped graphs to stress test the containers.
+This setup tests also the overall dependency injection package of each library which includes container resolution, scoping, injecting into functions/route handlers as well as framework integration rather than a microbenchmark where you repeatedly resolve dependencies from the raw container instance in a tight loop.
+This benchmark intentionally uses non-trivial singleton/scoped graphs to stress test the containers.

 The workload uses two separate, independent graphs: the singleton graph (`Settings -> A -> B`) and the scoped graph (`C -> I`) where each service depends on multiple others.
 H is a context manager, I is an async context manager.

-This graph is intentionally non-trivial: large enough to emulate realistic container behavior, but still representative of practical applications (rather than synthetic 100-node chains).
+This graph is intentionally non-trivial: large enough to emulate realistic container behavior, but still representative of practical applications (rather than 100-node chains).
 The exact shape is less important than the workload characteristics: multiple dependencies and lifecycle-managed resources, which stress container resolution, scoping, and teardown more than a simple linear graph.

 ???
 "Click to view the graphs"